appvia/terranetes/docs/terraform-controller/admin/observability/metrics.md

 The [controller-runtime](https://github.com/kubernetes-sigs/controller-runtime) exposes a number of metrics by default, covering success, requeue and error counters, to duration of reconciliation's and more.

-Perhaps most useful from a alerting perspective are the error counters; an example for which is given below
+Perhaps most useful from an alerting perspective are the error counters; an example for which is given below

 ```shell
 controller_runtime_reconcile_total{controller="configuration.terraform.appvia.io",result="error"} 0